ofuhrer/HPC4WC/projects/2023/project07_dsl_in_python/README.md

 ### Language

-The language uses actual python code, but then parses the self.code to create custom code, using our intermediate representation (IR) from the python abstract syntax tree (AST).
+The language uses actual python code, but then parses the source code to create custom generated code, using our intermediate representation (IR) from the python abstract syntax tree (AST).

 ```